 icon of manicon of flower

-Capsicum annuum is an evergreen Perennial growing to 1 m (3ft 3in) by 1 m (3ft 3in).
+Capsicum annuum is an evergreen Perennial growing to 1 m (3ft 3in) by 1 m (3ft 3in) at a medium rate.

-It is hardy to zone 9 and is frost tender.
-It is in leaf 12-Jan It is in flower from Jul to September, and the seeds ripen from Aug to October.
-The flowers are hermaphrodite (have both male and female organs)
+See above for USDA hardiness.
+It is hardy to UK zone 9 and is frost tender.
+It is in leaf all year, in flower from July to September, and the seeds ripen from August to October.
+The species is hermaphrodite (has both male and female organs).

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils and prefers well-drained soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very acid and very alkaline soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very acid and very alkaline soils.

 It cannot grow in the shade.
 It prefers moist soil.